preethammadapura/basespace-help-1/_docs/articles/descriptive/help-and-support.md

 hide_welcome_banner: true
 ---

-BaseSpace users can access Help, contact support or provide feedback almost instantly in the matter of few clicks.
-The **Contact US** button will be available all the time at the right hand side edge of the screen in the middle.
-Clicking that will pop up a window where users can:
+BaseSpace users can access help, contact support, or provide feedback instantly in the matter of few clicks.
+The **Contact Us** button will be available all the time at the right hand side of the screen.
+Clicking the 'Contact Us' button will open a window where users can:
-- Browse the knowledge base.
+- Browse the knowledge base
-- Provide feedback for Illumina, suggest ideas to the user community, or browse, read, and vote for other ideas.
+- Provide feedback for Illumina
+- Suggest ideas to the user community
+- Browse, read, and vote for other ideas
-- Contact Support.
+- Contact support

 {% screenshot /images/articles/help-and-support_767x344.png %}